 Once you get a customer, retention is key, since acquiring new clients is five to 25 times more expensive than retaining the ones you already have.
 That's why paying close attention to the voice of the customer can give your company a clear picture of the level of client satisfaction and, consequently, of client retention.
 Also, it can give you actionable insights to prioritize the product roadmap from a customer's perspective.

 But here comes the tricky part: there's an open-ended follow-up question at the end 'Why did you choose X score?'
 The answer can provide your company with invaluable insights.
 Without the text, you're left guessing what went wrong.
-The problem is going through these open-ended responses is hard:
+And, now, with text analysis, you no longer have to read through these open-ended responses manually.

 You can do what Promoter.io did: extract the main keywords of your customers' feedback to understand what's being praised or criticized about your product.
 Is the keyword 'Product' mentioned mostly by promoters or detractors?
 With this info, you'll be able to use your time to get the most out of NPS responses and start taking action.